 Substantive issues: Torture, cruel, inhuman or degrading treatment or punishment; non-refoulement

-Article of the Covenant: 7
+Articles of the Covenant: 7

-Article of the Optional Protocol: 2
+Articles of the Optional Protocol: 2

-[Note: Explanatory footnotes in brackets will be deleted from the text of the final decision]

 1.1 The author of the communication is A.A.S., a Somali national from Mogadishu, born in 1986.
 He is subject to deportation to Somalia, following the rejection of his application for asylum in Denmark.
-The author claims that by forcibly deporting him to Somalia, Denmark would violate his rights under article 7 of the International Covenant on Civil and Political Rights.
+The author claims that by, forcibly deporting him to Somalia, Denmark would violate his rights under article 7 of the International Covenant on Civil and Political Rights.
 The Optional Protocol entered into force for the State party on 23 March 1976.
-The author is represented.
+The author is represented by counsel.

-1.2 On 7 October 2014, pursuant to rule 92 of the Committee’s rules of procedure, the Committee, acting through its Special Rapporteur on new communications and interim measures, requested the State party to refrain from deporting the author to Somalia, while his case was under consideration by the Committee.
+1.2 On 7 October 2014, pursuant to rule 92 of the Committee’s rules of procedure, the Committee, acting through its Special Rapporteur on new communications and interim measures, requested the State party to refrain from deporting the author to Somalia while his case was under consideration by the Committee.
 The State party acceded to this request.

 1.3 On 29 January 2016, the Committee, acting through its Special Rapporteur on new communications and interim measures, denied the State party’s request to lift interim measures.